Methodology

 Measuring Employment

 The Department uses internal administrative data sources to estimate how many final year trainees awarded QTS go on to employment in a state-funded school in England.
-Trainees in the ITT performance profiles in academic year 2019/20 are matched with the relevant school workforce census (SWC) to identify which trainees went on to teach in a state-funded English school in the year following qualification to produce provisional and then revised employment rates (see details below).
+Trainees in the ITT performance profiles in the training year of the statistical release are matched with the relevant school workforce census (SWC) to identify which trainees went on to teach in a state-funded English school in the year following qualification to produce provisional and then revised employment rates (see details below).
 The SWC is a snapshot of everyone working in a state-funded school in England taken in November each year.

 For this publication, we calculate two employment rates:

-1. A provisional employment rate for final year trainees in the 2019/20 academic year
+1. A provisional employment rate for final year trainees in the training year of the statistical release

-2. A revised employment rate for final year trainees in the 2018/19 academic year
+2. A revised employment rate for final year trainees in the training year prior to that of the statistical release

-Provisional employment rate: Departmental analysis has found that matching ITT trainee data to school workforce census data from the year following qualification does not fully capture how many trainees go onto employment because some teachers do not start in time to be recorded in that SWC, while others start up to a year later.
-We account for these teachers by applying an uplift to the 2019/20 employment figures to estimate a provisional employment rate for 2019/20.
-The uplift is derived by comparing with data from previous years to determine what proportion of new teachers employed during the year were not included in their first school workforce census but were captured in the following year’s census (the uplift applied for 2019/20 was around 27% of those not captured in the first year).
+Provisional employment rate: Departmental analysis has found that matching ITT trainee data to school workforce census data from the year following qualification does not fully capture how many trainees go onto employment because some teachers do not start in time to be recorded in that SWC, while others start up to sixteen months later.
+We account for these teachers by applying an uplift to the training year of the statistical release’s employment figures to estimate a provisional employment rate.
+The uplift is derived by comparing with data from previous years to determine what proportion of new teachers employed during the year were not included in their first school workforce census but were captured in the following year’s census.

 Revised employment rate: We use the SWC data two years on from ITT completion to calculate a ‘revised’ employment rate that fully captures all trainees employed within 16 months of qualification.